fpsvogel/lectiohumana/about.md

 ### Why all the Christian stuff?
 I thought you said humanism.

-Of the many "humanisms," Christian humanism is the best and most beautiful.
+Of the many "humanisms," Christian humanism is the best and one of the oldest.
 If you think humanism is just another name for atheism, please read this: [*What Went Wrong In Europe?
 A Reflection on Western Modernity*](https://home.isi.org/what-went-wrong-europebr-reflection-western-modernity).
 These might also be helpful:

 * [*Making Modernity Human: Can Christian humanism redeem an age of ideology?*](http://www.theimaginativeconservative.org/2012/11/making-modernity-human-can-christian.html)
 * [*Inheriting Twentieth-Century Christian Humanism*](https://www.ancientfaith.com/specials/the_climacus_conference_2011/inheriting_twentieth_century_christian_humanism) (audio)